 Copyright is aimed at protecting the economic interests of an author of an expressive work.
 In traditional professional sports leagues, teams in the majority of the cases hold and license their own intellectual property rights, while in eSports copyright in any given game is in the majority of the cases owned by the developer or publisher of that game.

 The problem at stake for the tournament organizers in the eSports industry is that the broadcasting of an eSports event takes place predominantly online.
-While, game publishers own the copyright on the game, they often are not involved in the organization of tournaments.
-At the same time, tournament organisers will usually have obligations to protect their broadcasters and sponsors.
+While game publishers own the copyright on the game, they often are not involved in the organization of tournaments.
+At the same time, tournament organizers will usually have obligations to protect their broadcasters and sponsors.
 This raises questions relating to rights, such as:

 Can tournament organisers sell broadcasting rights to their tournament when they do not own the intellectual property in a game?

 What is happening is that the eSports industry is moving towards self-regulation and relationships between video game producers and authors as well as tournament organizers and players are often regulated by contractual arrangements.
-For instance, in 2018, Activision Blizzard and Twitch completed a two-year, $ 90 million-minimum deal to stream both Season 1 and 2 of the Overwatch League on Twitch.
+For instance, in 2018, Activision Blizzard and Twitch completed a two-year, $ 90 million minimum deal to stream both Season 1 and 2 of the Overwatch League on Twitch.

 With the growth of eSports, we expect that regulators and courts will take a clearer position on the matter in 2019.